 A resident is liable for tax on income derived from sources in Thailand and on income from foreign sources brought into the country.
 A non-resident is subject to tax only on income derived from employment or business conducted in Thailand and from property located in Thailand.

 Typically, a taxpayer is required to calculate their tax liability, file a return and pay any tax due any on a calendar year basis.
 The return and payment is made to the Revenue Department by the last day of March in the year following the taxable year.

 For certain types of income, tax must be withheld by the payer when payment is made.
 The payer of the income is responsible for filing a tax return and submitting the amount of the tax withheld to the District Revenue Office.
-The amount of tax withheld is credited against the payee’s tax liability at the time of filing their PIT return.
+The amount of tax withheld is credited against the payee’s tax liability at the time of filing their Personal Income Tax return.

-Perhaps the best-known type of withholding tax is the PIT deducted by an employer from an employee’s wages, but there are many transactions in Thailand that are subject to withholding tax.
+Perhaps the best-known type of withholding tax is the Personal Income Tax deducted by an employer from an employee's wages, but there are many other types of transactions in Thailand that are subject to withholding tax.